In most situations, inheriting a legacy is a good thing, but not in IT.

 Assessment of your existing app will give you a clear modernization roadmap to align your decision on the proposed strategy.

-It’s always helpful to understand where the app is currently and where it wants to go.
+It’s always helpful to understand where the app is currently and where it needs to go.
 This sets the path for a successful legacy modernization project.

 A successful assessment must answer the following questions: